 top of page

-NPIs are actions which you, an ACRES CP farmer can apply to undertake through your farm advisor and get paid for actions which you complete.
-Click on the links beside each action to watch a relevant video.
+Non-Productive Investments (NPIs) are actions which you, an ACRES CP farmer can apply to undertake through your farm advisor and get paid for actions which you complete.

 Water Provision